-Sustainable tourism has become a priority bet in Spain, reflecting an international trend that seeks to balance economic growth with environmental protection and social benefits.
-Far from being just a passing fad, this approach is consolidating as a central development strategy in numerous territories, driven both by traveler demand and the coordinated action of public administrations and the private sector.
+Sustainable tourism has become a priority in Spain , reflecting an international trend that seeks to balance economic growth with environmental protection and social benefit.
+Far from being just a passing fad, this approach is becoming a central development strategy in many regions, driven by both traveler demand and coordinated action between public administrations and the private sector.

-Although tourism remains one of the country's most powerful economic drivers, it is increasingly becoming more important a more responsible model, focused on integration of environmental value, the creation of quality employment, and the revitalization of rural and peri-urban areas.
-To achieve this, institutions are mobilizing investments, designing new infrastructure, and fostering collaboration among all stakeholders.
+Although tourism remains one of the country's most powerful economic drivers, a more responsible model is increasingly taking hold , one focused on integrating environmental value , generating quality employment, and revitalizing rural and peri-urban areas.
+To achieve this, institutions are mobilizing investment, designing new infrastructure, and fostering collaboration among all stakeholders.

 European investments and public-private collaboration